matn7/Google-Platform-Notes/flashcard/Microservices.md

 pattern proves beneficial for providing services to users based on their subscription tiers.
 For instance, distinct rate limits can be defined for basic, premium, and enterprise users.

-Steps to build a rate limiter pattern using Spring Cloud Gateway filter.
+**Steps to build a rate limiter pattern using Spring Cloud Gateway filter.**
-1. Add maven dependency: Add 'spring-boot-starter-data-redis-reactive' maven dependency inside pom.xml and make sure a redis container started.
+1. Add maven dependency: Add **spring-boot-starter-data-redis-reactive** maven dependency inside **pom.xml**, and make sure a redis container started.
 Mention redis connection details inside the **application.yaml** file.
 2. Add rate limiter filter: Inside the method where we are creating a bean of RouteLocator, add a filter of rate limiter and creating supporting beans of RedisRateLimiter and KeyResolver.